asalavaty/influential/README.md

 reconstruction of networks from adjacency matrices and data frames, analysis of the topology of the network and calculation of centrality measures as well as a novel and powerful `influential` node ranking.
-The first integrative method, namely the **Integrated Vector of Influence (IVI)**, that captures all topological dimensions of the network for the identification of network most `influential` nodes is also provided as a function.
+The first integrative method, namely the **Integrated Value of Influence (IVI)**, that captures all topological dimensions of the network for the identification of network most `influential` nodes is also provided as a function.
 Also, neighborhood connectivity, H-index, local H-index, and